NazimUddin17/Excel_Sales_Data_Analysis_Project/README.md

 The Key American Coca-Cola Retailers want to create an annual sales report for Beverage Sales & Operating Margin 2021, So that, the companies can understand how their business is going on, and customers’ behaviour on the different regions of the US.

 ## Dataset Used
+The dataset containes a total of 3888 records.
 - <a href="https://github.com/NazimUddin17/Excel_Sales_Data_Analysis_Project/blob/main/Sales_Data.xlsx">Sales_Data</a>

 ## Business Questions and KPIs